 The Heilige Drei Könige solve the mystery of the writing in chalk above most Austrian front doors.
 After their visit on January 6, they write the year, broken up into two parts with the letters C M B in the middle, on the door frame.
-C B M supposedly stand for “Christus mansionem benedicat” or “May Christ bless this house”.
+C B M supposedly stands for “Christus mansionem benedicat” or “May Christ bless this house”.
 Another theory is that it’s the first letters of the three kings’ names – Caspar, Melchior, Balthazar.

 The wise men who visit us in Tulfes say a special poem and swing an incense holder to bless our home.
 They also use the opportunity to raise money for charity.

 After January 6, you may take your Christmas tree and other Christmas decorations down.

 A white Christmas in Austria isn’t guaranteed.
 We felt extremely lucky when it started to snow on Christmas Eve on our very first Christmas here in 2010.
 We woke up to a winter wonderland the next morning.

 For the best chance to experience a traditional white Christmas, you should head for the mountainous provinces of Salzburg, Tyrol, and Vorarlberg.
 Even if there’s no snow in the valleys, you’re sure to catch some of the white stuff in the mountains.